ms609/TreeTools/cran-comments.md

-This re-submission catches the overloading of sqrt on Solaris identified by the CRAN package check results, and highlighted by Brian Ripley.
-I have re-read the guidance for portable C/C++ code in 'Writing R Extensions' and made concominant changes; I have also added Solaris to my test environments.

 ## Test environments
 * Windows 10 on local machine, R 3.6.1
 * Windows 10 via check_win_devel(quiet = TRUE), R devel